 The Convention's site on the World Wide Web is increasingly the Bureau's primary communication tool.
-During the year 1999, the site received an average of 9,000 user sessions per month from 144 nations, with nearly 500,000 pages viewed, and as of September 2000 the Ramsar site (formerly hosted by IUCN's Web site, but presently independent) has grown to nearly 4,200 documents and images.
-In addition, there are several e-mail groups operating effectively (Ramsar Forum, Ramsar Exchange, STRP and Standing Committee).
-No private sector support has been sought as yet.
+During recent months, the sitehas received an average of 1,400 - 1,700 user sessions per day from 144 nations, with more than 170,000 Web pages viewed per month, and as of November 2001 the Ramsar site (formerly hosted by IUCN's Web site, but independent for the past 18 months) has grown to nearly 5,800 documents and images.
+In addition, there are several e-mail groups operating effectively (Ramsar Forum, Ramsar Exchange, STRP and STRP national focal points, Standing Committee, CEPA focal points).
 The Outreach Programme proposes a continuing escalation in the use and application of the Internet as a communication tool of the Convention.
 With funds from the "Evian Project" (refer to 2.8.1 above), a number of developing country Administrative Authorities have been assisted to gain access to the Internet during this triennium.